askari0102/Learning/Kubernetes/README.md

 3. **Connection timeout** — how long to wait for the TCP handshake with a backend.
 *Failure modes:* a request timeout shorter than your slowest legitimate request → random 504s on the 99th percentile.
 A timeout longer than your client's own timeout → your client gives up first and retries, doubling load. **Timeouts must increase as you move outward, never the reverse**: app < gateway < cloud LB < client.
 If an inner layer times out *after* an outer one, the outer layer returns an error for work the inner layer is still doing, and its retry multiplies the load.

 **Retries — and retry budgets.** Retry on 5xx/connect-failure/timeouts, N times, ideally only for idempotent methods, with exponential backoff and jitter. **A retry budget** (e.g. "retries may not exceed 20% of total requests") is the safety valve: without it, a broad outage causes every request to be retried 3×, tripling load on already-struggling backends and turning degradation into collapse.
-This is the classic **retry storm**, and Gateway API v1.3 added retry budgets to the spec specifically because of it. *Failure mode:* retries without jitter ⇒ synchronized retry waves.
+This is the classic **retry storm**.
+Envoy and Istio have first-class retry budgets; Gateway API v1.3 added an experimental Retry Budget GEP for the same reason.
+Per-rule `HTTPRouteRule.retry` (`attempts`, `codes`, `backoff`) is a separate Experimental field and is not a percentage budget. *Failure mode:* retries without jitter ⇒ synchronized retry waves.

 **Header manipulation.** Add, set, or remove request and response headers.
 Add `X-Request-Id` if absent, strip client-supplied `X-Forwarded-*` (spoofing risk), remove `Server`/`X-Powered-By` (information disclosure), add security headers (`Strict-Transport-Security`, `Content-Security-Policy`, `X-Content-Type-Options`). *Failure mode:* header name **casing** — HTTP/2 lowercases all header names, so an app doing exact-match on `X-My-Header` breaks when traffic moves to HTTP/2.
 This is a real and very confusing migration bug.